scottlamb/moonfire-nvr/guide/install.md

 when your external USB storage is unmounted).
 This can be helpful when recovering from problems.

-Add a new `--mount` line to your Docker wrapper script `/usr/local/bin/nvr` to expose the new sample directory `/media/nvr/sample` to the Docker container, right where a comment mentions "Additional mount lines".

 ### Completing configuration through the UI

 Once your system is set up, it's time to initialize an empty database